danielpereira/AoE3UnHardcoded/Documentation/Examples/README.md

 This folder contains Visual C++ 2015 projects of demonstration UHC plugins, with the goal of explaining how basic custom syscalls and cheats can be implemented through the UHC Patch Plugin System.

+Feel free to explore, analyze and even use in your modding projects the source codes of these examples.

 Contents
 --------